bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 A *workspace* on the Bodo Cloud Platform consists of:

 1. A shared filesystem where you can collaborate with your team on your projects.
-2. Networking infrastructure such as virtual networks, security groups and subnets in which your compute clusters and Jupyter servers will be securely deployed.
+2. Networking infrastructure such as virtual networks, security groups, and subnets in which your compute clusters and Jupyter servers will be securely deployed.

-A workspace is tied to a particular cloud-configuration and has its own user-management i.e., you can have different subsets of users with different sets of roles and permissions in different workspaces within the same organization.
+A workspace is tied to a particular cloud configuration and has its own user management, i.e., you can have different subsets of users with different sets of roles and permissions in different workspaces within the same organization.

 !!! info "Important"
-     If a user that is not part of the organization, is invited to a workspace in the organization, it is automatically added to the organization with minimal permissions.
+     If a user who is not part of the organization is invited to a workspace in the organization, they are automatically added to the organization with minimal permissions.

 ![Workspaces](../platform2-screenshots/workspace.png#center)

-To create a workspace, go to the "Workspaces" section in the sidebar and click on "Create Workspace".
-In the creation form, enter the name of the workspace, select the cloud-configuration to use for provisioning it and the region where it should be deployed, and click on "Create Workspace".
+To create a workspace, go to the "Workspaces" section in the sidebar and click "Create Workspace."
+In the creation form, enter the name of the workspace, select the cloud configuration to use for provisioning it and the region where it should be deployed, and click on "Create Workspace."

 ![Create-Workspace](../platform2-screenshots/create-workspace-form.png#center)